hitachi-vantara/hv-playbooks-vspone-block/create-multiple-GAD-pairs/Readme.md

 •	Quorum is already configured.

-•	VSM is already created and S-Vols host group is added in VSM.
+•	VSM is already created and S-Vols host group is added in VSM<sup>1</sup>

 •	A standard variable file for storage credentials (“_ansible_vault_storage_var.yml_”) is created as shown below: